 Six Flags Hurricane Harbor, Valencia

-Open June to September, this water park boasts steep slides, a lazy river, wave pool and kids’ area.
+Six Flags Hurricane Harbor in Valencia is open June to September.
+This water park boasts steep slides, a lazy river, wave pool and kids’ area.

 Water Parks in Orange County